unni-krishnan-95/copy/_posts/2016-09-09-over-the-wire-leviathan.md

 And bingo was his name, OH!
 We got the password for leviathan3!
 Go do a victory lap around the house, you deserved it!

 ### Level 3 -> 4:
-This level was a bit easier than the previous one, just use what you learned from the previous levels to your advantage.
+This level was a bit easier than the previous one.
+Just use what you learned from the previous levels to your advantage.
 Let's begin by seeing what we have at our disposal.

 ```console
 leviathan3@melinda:~$ ls -la